basic-web-components/basic-web-components/packages/basic-component-mixins/docs/DistributedChildrenAsContent.md

 Mixin which defines a component's content as its children, expanding any nodes distributed to the component's slots.

+This also provides notification of changes to a component's content.

 This mixin is intended for use with the [DistributedChildren](DistributedChildren.md) mixin.
 See that mixin for a discussion of how that works.
 This DistributedChildrenAsContent mixin